+Situation Recommended Action

-Recommended Action Plug the AC adapter into the computer, and then connect to the main power supply.
+The AC adapter and a power outlet are available.
+Plug the AC adapter into the computer, and then connect to the main power supply.
 Save all necessary files.
 Resume work.
-Turn off the computer if you want to recharge the battery rapidly.
-Save all necessary files.
+Turn off the computer if you want to recharge

+the battery rapidly.

+The AC adapter Save all necessary files.

+or a power outlet 2.
 Close all applications.

-Turn off the computer.
+is unavailable.
+3. Turn off the computer.